federgraph/RiggVar-RG38/doc/RotaForm1.md

 Super buttons are like *radio buttons* - one of them can be down at a time.

 Each graph can have its dedicated speed panel.
-In the picture below you can see the speed panel used with RotaForm 1.
+In the picture below you can see the speed panel used with RotaForm1.

 <a href="images/RiggVar-RG38-01.png">*super buttons gS gN gG gB gM gD and gQ are on the speed panel*<br>
 ![RG38 screenshot](images/RiggVar-RG38-01.png)</a>